prgcont/workshop-ansible-containers/README.md

 ```

 Our task now is to clone the upstream repo -
-https://github.com/TomasTomecek/tmux-top/, and run the tests using `make tests.
+https://github.com/TomasTomecek/tmux-top/, and run the tests using `make tests`.

 For the complete solution, check [tmux-top-tests.yaml](/tmux-top-tests.yaml).